Informational meeting: 10 to 11:30 a.m. Saturday, Feb. 7

 If this job description fits, the Zoo's Education Department has an offer you can't refuse!

 Every year more than 80 knowledgeable, dedicated and friendly adults help deliver the Zoo's messages about animals and the Zoo's conservation efforts to protect them.
+Click here to learn more about one of our great docents.

 Should you decide to accept this very important and rewarding job, your new title will be docent.
 That's from the Latin word docere, which means teacher.
 And at the Zoo a docent's teaching job means inspiring others to explore the wonderful world of animals in hundreds of different ways.